-Welcome to Breeze, my personal toolkit of C++ components.
-The components range from cryptography (MD5, SHA-1, SHA-2) to checksums, string utilities, operating system identification and much more.
+That being said, the components range from cryptography (MD5, SHA-1, SHA-2) to checksums, string utilities, operating system identification and much more.
 You'll get a precise idea by exploring the breeze/ subdirectory of the source tree or the full documentation (see below).

 Building the library